 - 790 hours of unsupervised clinical practice

-- 100 hrs of patient care – collaborating with the medical, surgical, training, coaching professionals at the Kaiser Permanente Sports Family Medicine and Orthopaedics Department clinics
+- Up to 100 hrs of patient care – collaborating with the medical, surgical, training, coaching professionals at the Kaiser Permanente Sports Family Medicine and Orthopaedics Department clinics

 The content of the classroom instruction in this fellowship encompasses the following areas: